1. We follow a time-tested approach to transformational change.

 3. We deliver results.

-Last year, we provided vital assistance to communities in crisis in 42 countries around the world.
-Our recent accomplishments include:
+Last year, we provided vital assistance to nearly 28 million people and helped them transform their communities in more than 40 countries around the world.
+Some examples of our impact:

 4. We hold ourselves accountable both to donors and to the people we serve.

 Chief among our core values is accountability.
 We believe that it is our duty to be effective stewards of the financial resources entrusted to us — it is first and foremost our pledge to you, our donors.

 We monitor and evaluate the efficacy of our programs with a dedicated staff of specialists, and conduct regular internal and external financial audits.
 Our financial information and annual reports page includes detailed, audited financial statements and tax-related documents filed with the IRS.

 You can read our 2016 Strategic Roadmap to find out what guides Mercy Corps’ vision, challenges and goals for this fiscal year.

 Still have questions?
 Get answers now by calling our Donor Relations team at (888) 842-0842, or email firstname.lastname@example.org.